zdravkov/kendo-docs/api/wrappers/jsp/treeView.md

 ### checkboxes `boolean`

-If true or an object, renders checkboxes within each treeview item.
+If true or an object, renders checkboxes beside each node.
 Further configuration is available via [kendo:treeView-checkboxes](#kendo-treeView-checkboxes).

 #### Example
     <kendo:treeView checkboxes="checkboxes">